Hibou57/PostiATS-Utilities/doc/symbols.md

 Type operators
 ------------------------------------------------------------------------------

-These operators alter the meaning of a type, hence they only appear in a static expression.
+These unary operators alter the meaning of a type, hence they only appear in a static expression.

   * `symbol_AMPERBANG`, "&!": read-write, invar(kind=3) type operator.